 R-Alpha Lipoic Acid is something your body produces naturally, but it’s also easy to find in a variety of foods and as a dietary supplement.

 Research even shows how it plays a major role in a wide variety of health conditions, like weight loss, and especially diabetes.

 What is the difference between S- & R-Alpha Lipoic Acid?

 There are two different types of lipoic acid.
-There is the natural type, known as R-Lipoic Acid, which is made by the body, and there is the unnatural S form of lipoic acid (enantiomers) not found anywhere in the natural world.
+The natural type, known as R-Lipoic Acid, which is made by the body, and the unnatural S- form of lipoic acid (enantiomers) not found anywhere in the natural world.
 R-lipoic acid is found in plants and animals, whereas the S-form of lipoic acid came into existence in 1952 when it was first chemically synthesized.

 Despite the clear superiority of natural R-lipoic acid, most supplements on the market usually consist of a mixture of both forms.
 The reason isn’t in the effectiveness of this mixture, but just to save money.
 Born in a lab and not in nature, S-lipoic acid is cheaper to produce than its natural “R” counterpart.

 How Does R-Alpha Lipoic Acid Help Fight Diabetes?